genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 ## Streamer​

-Streamer and Streamer-Client components are avaible to allow the application to route messages.
+Streamer and Streamer-Client components are available to allow the application to route messages.
 Streamer, representing the Server part, listens to a table or view, and streams data out to streamer clients.
 In almost all cases, the table or view must be an audit table.
 It covers both inbound and outbound messages.

 ### Creating a Streamer